apache/datafusion-ballista/docs/source/community/communication.md

 We welcome participation from everyone and encourage you to join us, ask questions, and get involved.

-All participation in the Apache Arrow DataFusion project is governed by the Apache Software Foundation's [code of conduct](https://www.apache.org/foundation/policies/conduct.html).
+All participation in the Apache Arrow Ballista project is governed by the Apache Software Foundation's [code of conduct](https://www.apache.org/foundation/policies/conduct.html).